GretaLukosiunaite/git_example/README.md

 ## Staring new branch but firste geeting all aupdates from main (master branch) with "git pull"

 ## ----

-- - "git status" - See status whant was updated
+- "git status" - to see status whant was updated
-- - "git log" - to See commits what changed what
+- "git log" - to see commits what changed what
+- "git branch" - to see branch all branch
+- "git checkout -b (name of new branch)" - creating new branch and transfer to it
+- "git checkout (branch name)" - transfer to branch you named